fahadPathan7/Internship-Interview-Preparation/Java/readme.md

 ```
 <br><br>

-### 🍂 why multiple inheriitance is not supported in java?
+### 🍂 why multiple inheritance is not supported in java?
 Multiple inheritance is not supported in Java because it leads to the **diamond problem**.
 In the diamond problem, the compiler gets confused about which method to call from the parent classes.
 To avoid this problem, Java supports multiple inheritance through **interfaces**.
 <br><br>